-The Director of Transportation said that he had contacted GIRO, Inc. to see if they could provide the necessary support in the event the Go project manager was no longer available.
+The Director of Transportation said that he had contacted Giro,Inc. to see if they could provide the necessary support in the event the Go project manager was no longer available.
 He reported that they said they would be able to provide the necessary support.
 However, it should be noted that the cost of such an arrangement may be significant.

-The HASTUS system does not have an audit trail.
+The HASTUS system, as implemented, does not have a comprehensive audit trail.